Credit Card Attack Plan

 Don’t Use Other Cards

 It might be tempting to use another credit card now that one is maxed out.
 However, try your best to avoid that.
-A maxed-out credit card not only carries heaps of debt, it also damages your credit score.
+A maxed-out credit card not only carries heaps of debt, but it also damages your credit score.
 The last thing you want to do is add more debt to this situation.

 Revise Your Budget